gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  SCOPE_SESSION = 5;
 +  // Headless login approval.
 +  SCOPE_HEADLESS = 6;
-+  // Used for various administrative actions, such as adding, updating, or deleting
++  // Used for various administrative actions, such as adding, updating, or
-+  // administrative resources (users, roles, etc.).
-Admin action webauthn challenges
++  // deleting administrative resources (users, roles, etc.).
-+  // can optionally allow a specific number of reuses.
 +  //
-+  // WARNING: this scope should not be used for new MFA capabilities despite its flexibility.
++  // Note: this scope should not be used for new MFA capabilities that have
-+  // Instead, new scopes should be added.
-This scope may also be split into multiple smaller
++  // more precise scope.
+Instead, new scopes should be added.
+This scope may
-+  // scopes in the future.
++  // also be split into multiple smaller scopes in the future.
 +  SCOPE_ADMIN_ACTION = 7;
++  // Webauthn credentials resolved from a challenge with this scope can be
++  // reused for a short span of time before the challenge expires.
++  //
++  // This scope for a select few admin actions and will be rejected by other
++  // admin actions.
+See the server implementation for details.
++  SCOPE_ADMIN_ACTION_WITH_REUSE = 8;
 +}

 // authservice.proto